Welcome 2020 Exhibitors! On this site, you will find everything you need to ensure you have a successful Green Living Show!

 - Any variance to these guidelines must be approved by Show Management prior to move-in.
 Any variances that have not been approved may be required to be altered on site at the exhibitor’s expense.

-- Standard booth draping (black) will be provided.
+- Standard booth draping (white) will be provided.
 Each booth must have adequate flooring coverage for 100% of the area.

 - Tables must be professionally skirted.